-To make this soup, you will need the following ingredients:
+To make this soup, you will need these simple ingredients:

-- Finally, garnish the soup with soy cream (this is the brand that I use) or canned coconut cream and sprinkle with fresh thyme, crushed chili flakes, pumpkin seeds and a drizzle of olive oil.
+- Garnish – Finally, garnish the soup with soy cream or canned coconut cream and sprinkle with fresh thyme, crushed chili flakes, pumpkin seeds and a drizzle of olive oil.
 Serve warm.
 We served it in these beautiful Staub pumpkin cocottes!

 Add all ingredients in the soup maker and let it cook for 10 minutes.
 Then choose the “smooth” setting so it blends the ingredients into the desired consistency.

 Soups are one of those dishes that often taste even better the next day.
 The flavors meld and develop, resulting in a richer taste.
 If you’re considering storing this pumpkin soup for later, here are some tips to ensure it remains as delicious as when you first made it:

 - Cooling Before Storing: Always allow the soup to cool down to room temperature before you think of storing it.
 This not only ensures the safety of the food but also helps in preserving its freshness.

 - Refrigeration: Once cooled, transfer the soup to an airtight container.
 This step is crucial to prevent any external flavors from the fridge from seeping into your soup.
 Properly stored, the soup will remain fresh and tasty for up to 4 days.